Building greater efficiency and realism into training ranges

 Modern range design is inseparable from technology integration.
 Smart ranges allow for a better understanding of what students are experiencing during training so that instructors are better equipped to coach, and improvements to training methods can be intelligently implemented.

 No training exercise can adequately copy the experience of live combat.
 But we owe it to our fighters to prepare them as thoroughly as possible for real-world conditions, including preparing them for conditions unlike any seen in recent conflicts.
-By building more agile and responsive ranges that better replicate real-world scenarios, collecting and analyzing data during training, we can help training facilities better prepare warfighters for the future fight.
+By building more agile and responsive ranges that better replicate real-world scenarios, and collecting and analyzing data during training, we can help training facilities better prepare warfighters for the future fight.